 Segment and Personalize Your Outreach

-Before you hit 'send' on an email, you need to get your leads organized.
+Before you hit "send" on an email, you need to get your leads organized.
 A generic, one-size-fits-all email blast is the fastest way to get your message deleted.
-This is where those conversations your booth staff had become pure gold.
 We recommend sorting leads into tiers based on their interest level and where they are in their buying journey.

 - Hot Leads (Tier 1): These are the folks who asked for a demo, wanted a quote, or dove deep into a specific problem they were having.
 They need immediate, one-on-one follow-up from a sales rep.